 From north end: trail winds through open meadows and forest.
 At Mile 4 by Bench Creek Bridge, trail enters V-shaped Bench Creek valley which continues to Bench Lake (Mile 9.3) in alpine tundra.
 From this point one can extend hike into most any direction.
 Potential campsites at the pass (backpacking stove recommended above timberline) and a designated site at south end of Johnson Lake.
 South of Johnson Lake enter wooded area until shoreline of Upper Trail Lake is reached at Mile 19.

 Wildlife includes moose, black and brown bears, and Dall sheep.
 Hunting for moose, bear and sheep in designated seasons.
 Fishing is good for Grayling in Bench Lake and for rainbow trout in Johnson Lake.
 Review Alaska Department of Fish and Game hunting and fishing regulations.

 North Trailhead: At Mile 64, Seward Highway, (east of Granite Creek Campground) turn south on Forest Service signed, gravel road for 1/4 mile to trailhead parking.

 South Trailhead: At Mile 32.5 Seward Highway, pull into Forest Service signed pullout for trailhead (west of Upper Trail Lake).
 Parking areas are not plowed in winter.
 Trail is closed to saddle/packstock from April 1-June 30 and motorized vehicles from May 1-Nov 30.

-Overall, Johnson Pass Trail is the 22nd most popular mountain bike trail of all 26 mountain biking rides in Alaska.
-Several of the better mountain bike trails are nearby Johnson Pass Trail including Devils Pass Trail, Resurrection Pass Trail System, Russian Lakes, Primrose - Lost Lake Trail and Cresent Lake Trail.
+Overall, Johnson Pass Trail is the 21st most popular mountain bike trail of all 25 mountain biking rides in Alaska.
+Several of the better mountain bike trails are nearby Johnson Pass Trail including Devils Pass Trail, Resurrection Pass Trail System, Primrose - Lost Lake Trail and Cresent Lake Trail.